LAB02-Admin/HASS.Agent-Docs/docs/configuration.md

 Enter your MQTT broker configuration.
 This is required if you want to use commands (triggered from Home Assistant) or sensors (sent from your PC).
 The [new integration](https://github.com/LAB02-Research/HASS.Agent-Integration) also uses MQTT by default, but can use the local API as a fallback.

+If you need help setting up MQTT, you can use this tutorial: https://www.youtube.com/watch?v=dqTn-Gk4Qeo.

+If you want to monitor what's being send through MQTT, you can use [MQTT Explorer](http://mqtt-explorer.com/).

 #### 10. Notifications

 Make sure the integration has been installed and configured in Home Assistant.